 G.P.
 Despard was one of the missionaries that settled at the Falklands with his family, including his adopted son Thomas Bridges.
 Thomas would also become a missionary and together with his wife Mary Ann, he landed at Ushuaia in 1871.
 Fifteen years later, a father of six, he left the Mission, became an Argentine citizen, and was granted by the Argentine Government 50,000 acres of land to the east of Ushuaia, where he and his family established the Estancia Harberton to raise cattle and sheep.

 Reverend Bridges worked tirelessly to help the Yámana and Selk’nam peoples survive the rapid changes the Europeans had brought about.
 His life’s work was a dictionary and grammar of the Yámana language.
-His son Lucas Bridges published in 1948 The Uttermost Part of the Earth, an epic saga I cannot recommend enough for anyone who is interested in the history of the region and in the lives and customs of both the missionaries and the natives.
+His son Lucas Bridges published 1948 The Uttermost Part of the Earth, an epic saga I cannot recommend enough for anyone interested in the region’s history and in the lives and customs of both the missionaries and the natives.

 Here are some more interesting facts about what makes the city of Ushuaia.